The phone rang at 7:23 a.m.

 I realized she’d suffered for hours.

-I stood silent while Buster moved her into the shoots and prepared to pull her baby.
+I stood silent while he moved her into the shoots and prepared to pull her baby.

 Right before he began, he turned to me and said, “Now look.
 I don’t want you to hate me if this doesn’t turn out okay.
 If the calf doesn’t live.
 If Momma doesn’t make it.
 And I sure don’t want you passing out on me or anything.
 Okay?”